hanlonlab/shift-python/README.md

 - Create a new project in PyCharm Pro:
     - Click **File** -> **Settings...** -> **Project: *Project Name*** -> **Project Interpreter**.
     - Click in the **Project Interpreter** bar and select **Show All** -> ***Plus Icon* (+)** -> **Conda Environment**.
-    - Select **Existing environemnt**.
+    - Select **Existing environment**.
 If you installed Anaconda with default settings, the *Interpreter* path should look something like `/home/USERNAME/anaconda3/envs/shift/bin/python`.
 - You are good to go!
 (You may also get started with [Command Line](#get-started-with-command-line).)

 ### Windows